Carmel High School (Carmel, California)

 Carmel High School is a school of 874 students and 50-plus faculty members, situated directly off of Highway 1 within the city of Carmel, California.
-Carmel High is known for its view of the Santa Lucia Mountains with a peek of Point Lobos and the Pacific Ocean.
-It is in one of the most affluent school districts in California, due to a state law which allows the school to opt out of ADA (average daily attendance) funding, choosing instead to receive revenue from local property taxes, which in Carmel's case, are quite high.
-As a result, Carmel High School salary schedules for teachers, counselors, and administrators are among some of the highest in the state of California.
+It is a part of Carmel Unified School District.

 Carmel Unified School District is the second largest geographical district in the state of California enrolling students up to 40 mi south of Carmel and 20 mi east.
-Cities represented by Carmel High School students include Carmel, Big Sur, Pebble Beach, and Carmel Valley.
-Built in 1940, the school has recently made significant capital improvements including a new performing arts theater, math wing, science wing, and library with plans to renovate the current administration building.
+Communities represented by CUSD, which has Carmel High as its only comprehensive high school, include Carmel-by-the-Sea, the majority of Carmel Valley Village, and sections of Del Monte Forest.
+The district also includes Big Sur, and Pebble Beach.
+Built in 1940, the school made significant capital improvements in the 2010s including a new performing arts theater, math wing, science wing, and library with plans to renovate the current administration building.
 Both the theater and science wing utilized "green" construction practices, such as energy efficient lights and appliances.